 Some quick Labradoodle shedding prevention grooming tips include:

 For anything to be considered hypoallergenic, it must be relatively unlikely to trigger an allergic reaction.
-BUT, since Labradoodles don’t shed that much, in theory this means that their dander isn’t released into the air as easily.
+BUT, since Labradoodles don’t shed that much (and anything they do shed, you now know how to deal with quickly and efficiently), in theory, this means that their dander isn’t released into the air as easily.

 As such, the Labradoodle is almost totally hypoallergenic, making them a great choice for people with allergies, but again – it depends on the generation of the dog.